How to make money as a real estate agent: A guide

 How to become a real estate agent

 A job in real estate is perfect if you don’t like doing the same tasks every workday.
-In this industry, you’ll meet new people (clients) and visit all kinds of properties—homes, apartments, office spaces, you name it.
+In this industry, you’ll meet new people (clients) and visit all kinds of properties—homes, flats, office spaces, you name it.

 Note: The order of steps below are general guidelines on applying for a real estate license, and the process can vary between states.
 Before moving forward, it’s best to consult with your state’s real estate commission.